twisted89/EnshroudedFix/readme.md

 # Enshrouded Dedicated Server CPU Fix

-This project attempts to reduce the CPU burden of the dedicated server by add a tick rate.
+This project attempts to reduce the CPU burden of the dedicated server by adding a tick rate.

 # Usage